rackerlabs/rackspace-how-to/content/cloud-servers/set-up-mysql-primary-replica-replication.md

     replica (`db02`) server.

-4. Use the following command to ensure that nothing can write to the primary database during a database dump: Also note the filename and position of the binary log because you need these values to complete the replication configuration on db02.
+4. Use the following command to ensure that nothing can write to the primary database during a database dump.
+Also note the filename and position of the binary log because you need these values to complete the replication configuration on db02:

         # mysql -u root -p